What is JSLib?

 addCSS

-method quite literally serves to do what it's called: to add CSS, i.e. to the linked element.
+TheaddCSSmethod quite literally serves to do what it's called: to add CSS, i.e. to the linked element.
 The method accepts one parameter which is an object.
-In jQuery, for example, you provide an object to thecss
+In jQuery, for example, you provide an object to thecssmethod to supply multiple properties to the linked object.
+Here's how you may use this method at its basic form:Example

 document.ready(function() { var body = document.search("body"); body.addCSS({ background: "red", padding: "5px 10px" }); });